Air Dry Clay for Pottery: Tips and Techniques for a Beautiful Finish

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

-Air-dry clay is an easily available crafting option for beginner artists that are on a budget.
+Air-dry clay is an easily available crafting option for beginner artists who are on a budget.
 You don’t require a kiln to harden this clay, but what to do once the clay hardens?
 How would you give it a smooth and beautiful finish?
 If you are working on your next air-dry clay project, make sure you go through our tips and techniques to understand the best ways to achieve a beautiful finish.
 So, without any delay, let us decode these tips!

 Start With Thorough Clay Wedging